treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 I don't own a Windows machine.
 But a ton of the developers who use my code likely use Windows and I don't want my code to break on their machines.

+If there's a chance that your Python code will ever run on a Windows machine, **you really need `pathlib`**.

 **Don't stress about path normalization**: just use `pathlib.Path` whenever you need to represent a file path.